 Tests that may be done include:

 - Blood tests to check calcium, phosphorus, uric acid, and electrolyte levels

 - Kidney function tests

-- Urinalysis to see crystals and look for red blood cells in urine
+- to see crystals and look for Urinalysis

 - Examination of the stone to determine the type